 I think I started making onion bhajis about a year ago (maybe it was 2 … time flies when you’re having fun).
 I’ve made some good ones, I’ve made some great ones.
-For me the first key ingredient is the gram flour.
+For me, the first key ingredient is gram flour.
 You can pick some up in one of the Asian food stores.
 I buy mine generally in Indochine in Bouffay.
-You can make the bhajis with normal flour they just however lack that subtle chickpea flavour that you get from the gram flour.
+You can make the bhajis with normal flour they just, however, lack that subtle chickpea flavour that you get from the gram flour.

 - 100g Gram Flour

 - 2 Red Onions (Tonight I used 3 fresh white onions that gave a way more subtle and fresh taste)

 - 5g Baking Soda (Levure Chimique half a pack)

 - Spices.
 Tonight I’m using a Tandoori curry powder mix.
 (You could also use Tumeric and Chilli powder)

 - 1/3rd of a Carrot grated